TheRoboticsClub/colab-gsoc2020-Sakshay_Mahna/evolutionary_robots/neural_networks/README.md

 The `list_of_layer_object` parameter is a list of `Layer()` objects.
 In general, different orders of initialization of layers will always generate the same network.
 However, **the elements of parameter vector will need to be changed accordingly**.
 For a better understanding check the example [order.py](./../examples/order.py)

 The `type_of_network` parameter is a string specifying whether we want to use a Static or Dynamic Neural Network.
 A Static Neural Network is a simple feed forward neural network without any memory.
-A Dynamic Neural Network is a memory based network working on the principle of *Finite Impulse Response Filters*, having all the inputs to each layer delayed by one iteration(time step).
+A Dynamic Neural Network is a memory based network which is having all the inputs to each layer delayed by one iteration(time step).
 To use static net, we pass the string "STATIC" and to use dynamic net, we pass the string "DYNAMIC".

 The `time_interval` is an optional parameter that specifies the time interval of the network.
 This is useful in the case when a Dynamic Network is used, otherwise this is ignored.
 By default, the time interval is 0.01.